shaovoon/video_encoder_for_ogl_dx/README.md

 The second method is using a Transcoding API which makes it easier to construct the media session for you with the most sensible options chosen for you.
 This method is out of question for me because I am not transcoding a video file into another format.

 The third method, SinkWriter, is the most simple to integrate with your OpenGL render. ~~One very big downside is it always choose Microsoft **software** transform even when there are hardware accelerated ones available on your system, like in my case, I have the Intel and NVidia H264 h/w encoders(See below).
-This is the approach I chose.~~ I was mislead by the book, the third method can also use hardware acceleration in 1.0.3 version.
+This is the approach I chose.~~ I was mislead by the book: the third method can also use hardware acceleration in latest 1.0.3 version.

 ```